AM113601/fetch-receipt-processor/README.md

 A time is right on 2pm/4pm: 2pm is considered within the time frame, 4pm is not.

-I did my testing using Postman, sending the example jsons (and creating my own tests).
+I did my rest api testing using Postman, sending the example jsons (and creating my own tests).
 An alternative is to use curl.